 The HDF-4 and ENV files contain swath trajectory data using longitude, latitude coordinates.
-The spatial resolution is 50 m and is a function of aircraft altitude.
+The spatial resolution ranges from 47 m to 50 m and is a function of aircraft altitude.

 Table 2.
-Number of flight tracks for each MASTER flight during this 2004 deployment over California (CA), U.S.
+Number of flight tracks for each MASTER flight during this 2008 deployment over southwestern U.S.